 - There were arrangements for planning and monitoring the number and mix of staff needed. - There was an effective induction system for agency staff tailored to their role. - Staff understood their responsibilities to manage emergencies and to recognise those in need of urgent medical attention.
-They knew how to identify and manage patients with severe infections, for example sepsis. - When reporting on medical emergencies, the guidance for emergency equipment is in the Resuscitation Council UK guidelines and the guidance on emergency medicines is in the British National Formulary (BNF). - When there were changes to services or staff the service assessed and monitored the impact on safety. - There were appropriate indemnity arrangements in place to cover all potential liabilities.
+They knew how to identify and manage patients with severe infections, for example sepsis. - We saw evidence all staff had received annual basic life support training.
+The service held a supply of oxygen and a defibrillator and there was a process in place to check these regularly to ensure they would be available in an emergency. - A business continuity plan was in place for major incidents such as power failure or building damage.
+The plan included emergency contact numbers for staff. - When reporting on medical emergencies, the guidance for emergency equipment is in the Resuscitation Council UK guidelines and the guidance on emergency medicines is in the British National Formulary (BNF). - When there were changes to services or staff the service assessed and monitored the impact on safety. - There were appropriate indemnity arrangements in place to cover all potential liabilities

-Information to deliver safe care and treatment

-Staff had the information they needed to deliver safe care and treatment to patients.
+Information to deliver safe care and treatment Staff had the information they needed to deliver safe care and treatment to patients.